-The proof of the Second Theorem requires use of Minkowski's separating hyperplane theorem, and will not be given here.
+The proof of the Second Theorem will not be presented here.

 III.
-Tinkering with the Economy and Voting on Distributions
+Adjusting the Economy and Voting

-The logic of the Second Theorem suggests that it is all right, perhaps even morally imperative, to tinker with the economy.
-And after all, is not tinkering what is done by policy makers and their economic advisers?
-How often do we choose between a laissez-faire economy and a command economy?
-Our choices are usually more modest.
-When choosing among alternative tax policies, or trade and tariff policies, or antimonopoly policies, or labour policies, or transfer policies, what shall guide the choice?
+We rarely choose between a laissez-faire economy and a command economy.
+Our choices are almost always more modest.
+When choosing among alternative tax policies, or trade and tariff policies, or development policies, or antimonopoly policies, or labour policies, or transfer policies, what shall guide the choice?
 The applied welfare economist's advice is usually based on some notion of increasing total output in the economy.
-The practical political decision, in a Western democracy, is normally based on voting.
+The practical political decision, in a democracy, is normally based on voting.